-NDRRA activation can be requested by any state or local government by submitting an Activation Request form to the QRA via email to NDRRA@qldra.org.au detailing the disaster situation and estimated damage expenditure of assets.
+NDRRA activation requested by: Any state or local government.
+State/local governments are to submit an Activation Request form to the QRA via email (NDRRA@qldra.org. au) requesting activation of this relief measure, providing details of the disaster situation and estimated damage expenditure of assets.

 Administrating Authority: Once activated, please contact the QRA.
-Ph: 1800 110 841 Email: Submissions@qldra.org.au concessional loans up to \$100,000 to non-profit organisations to repair or replace damaged plant and equipment, and/or repair essential premises.
+Ph: 1800 110 841 Email: Submissions@qldra.org.au

+Natural Disaster Assistance (Concessional Loans) for Non-Profit Organisations - concessional loans to non-profit organisations to repair or replace damaged plant and equipment, and/or repair essential premises.
+Loan up to \$100,000 over seven years.